RinuVishwakarma/TechBlog/README.md

-# DevBlogify - Simple Blog Website
+# TechBlog - Simple Blog Website

 ## Overview
 DevBlogify is a simple and intuitive blogging platform where users can add, edit, share, and filter blogs.
 The project is built with a modern tech stack and provides a seamless user experience.